WP_Texticon

 Permalink

-Alternative Wordpress Avatar Plugin
+Alternative WordPress Avatar Plugin

 Wavatar Examples

-Shamus (of DM of the Rings fame) has made his own avatar generating Wordpress plugin called Wavatars.
+Shamus (of DM of the Rings fame) has made his own avatar generating WordPress plugin called Wavatars.
 They do look pretty good.
 I like the gradients he uses and the artwork looks pretty nice (almost as good as say monsters or geometric shapes ;) ).

-He has some good ideas with automatically adding the icon to the user’s name (I had thought this would mess up the html but now that I think about it should be ok for most blogs) and gravatar support (I suppose they’ll be catching on now that they were bought by the Wordpress guy) that I think I’ll implement in my plugins in the near future.
+He has some good ideas with automatically adding the icon to the user’s name (I had thought this would mess up the html but now that I think about it should be ok for most blogs) and gravatar support (I suppose they’ll be catching on now that they were bought by the WordPress guy) that I think I’ll implement in my plugins in the near future.

 Hopefully we’ll see more automatic avatar generating plugins as they catch on.